The Sprite Scaling wiki last edited by Jagged85 on 11/30/13 05:00PM

 View full history

-As game hardware improved, sprite scaling became a popular technique, first for arcade games in the 1980s and then console games in the 1990s.
+As game hardware improved, sprite scaling became a popular technique, first for arcade games in the 1980's, and then for console and computer games in the 1990's.
 Scaling allowed for characters, items or other sprites to smoothly grow or shrink on the fly, creating a 2.5D effect.

-Among home systems, the Neo•Geo arcade-based console was notorious for utilizing sprite scaling in its fighting games to simulate a camera "zooming" in and out of the actions depending on how close the combatants were to each other.
-Another popular type of sprite-scaling was Mode 7, used to scale and rotate backgrounds for various SNES console games.
-The ray casting method was yet another popular form of sprite-scaling, most commonly used for first-person shooters on the PC during the 1990s.
+Among home gaming systems, the Sharp X68000 computer (launched 1987) was capable of smooth hardware sprite-scaling, though it wasn't able to scale as many sprites as Sega's Super Scaler arcade systems.
+SNK's Neo•Geo arcade-based console (launched 1990) was notorious for utilizing sprite scaling in its fighting games to simulate a camera "zooming" in and out of the actions depending on how close the combatants were to each other.
+Another popular type of sprite-scaling was Mode 7, used to scale and rotate backgrounds for various games on the SNES console (launched 1990).
+The ray casting method was yet another popular form of sprite-scaling, most commonly used for first-person shooters on the PC in the 1990's.